MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-requestdisallowedbypolicy.md

 To fix this issue, follow these steps:

 1. Find the policy that blocks the action.
-These policies are listed in the error message, The name of a policyAssignment or policyDefinition is the last segment of the `id` string.
+These policies are listed in the error message.
+The name of a policy assignment or definition is the last segment of the `id` string.

 1. If possible, change your deployment to meet the limitations of the policy, and then retry the deploy operation.